privacycloud/serverous/CONTRIBUTING.md

 ### Did you write a patch that fixes a bug?

+1. Remember to add test cases to ensure that the issue has been fixed.
 1. Open a new GitHub pull request with the patch.
 1. Ensure the PR description clearly describes the problem and solution.
 Include the relevant issue number if applicable.
-1. Before submitting, please ensure that your changes follow the current coding conventions for this project and run the test suite including your own tests to ensure all of them pass.
+1. Before submitting, please ensure that your changes follow the current coding conventions for this project and the [test suite](#running-tests) passes without errors.

 ## Contributing to `serverous` code